 These policies offer a death benefit of $50,000 or less and expire at age 100.
 If you need more than $50,000 of coverage, we recommend purchasing a GUL policy instead.
 For healthy applicants, GUL insurance is about half of the cost of a comparable whole life policy.

 Guaranteed Issue Life Insurance (GI) – Guaranteed issue policies offer up to $25,000 in death benefits for those who are between ages 50 and 85 and have serious health issues.

 These policies are the ones that you normally see advertised on TV by celebrities or AARP and they tend to be expensive for the amount of coverage you receive because “no health questions are asked.”

-We work with over 40 top-rated life insurance companies and our agents are experts in finding our clients the best life insurance policy for an affordable price.
-Give us a call today, we will be happy to help!
-Toll-free: 855-247-9555.
+We work with over 45 top-rated life insurance companies and our agents are experts at finding our clients the best life insurance coverage available.

 Latest posts by Cliff Pendell (see all)